 I currently service as a Lecturer of astronomy at Iowa State University.
 I received my B.S from the University of Illinois at Urbana-Champaign in physics in 2004.
 I received my M.S. and PhD in atmospheric science from MIT in 2007 and 2010, respectively.
 After that I was a postdoc at Southwest Research Institute and a Research Scientist at the SETI Institute.
 In 2017 I taught meteorology at Arapahoe Community College in Littleton, CO.
 My interests are modeling the atmospheres of Titan, Mars, Pluto, Triton, Venus, and super-Earth exoplanets using general circulation models and stellar occultation data.
 I am a member of the Wx Challenge (pronounced Weather Challenge) team at ISU.
 In the past I have won three personal trophies and one team trophy.
 I am active in public outreach including Letters to a Pre-Scientist, and giving public lectures at Comic Con.

 - B.S., University of Illinois at Urbana-Champaign, 2004

 - M.S., Massachusetts Institute of Technology, 2007

 - PhD, Massachusetts Institute of Technology, 2010

-I am a volunteer at the Ames Animal Shelter and the Animal Rescue League.
+I am a volunteer at the Ames Animal Shelter and the Animal Rescue League of Iowa.
 I enjoy downhill skiing.